When Does an OUI Become a Felony?

 What DUI Charges Constitute a Felony?

 In Massachusetts, the offense of operating under the influence can be charged as either a misdemeanor or a felony depending on the facts and circumstances of the case.
 The primary difference between the two is the consequences they carry.
 Felonies are punished more harshly than misdemeanors.
 For example, a felony charge usually carries mandatory jail time.
 Additionally, a felony could have serious ramifications on your employability, ability to obtain a firearms license, and even your ability to vote.
-Generally, an OUI charge is not elevated to a felony offense until the charge is a third offense.
+Generally, an OUI/DUI charge is not elevated to a felony offense until the charge is a third offense.
 However, when a serious accident, personal injury or a death is involved, even a first time OUI charge can be elevated to a felony offense.

 Facing a felony charge and the potential consequences can be particularly stressful.
 If you have been charged with a felony OUI, it is critical that you do not face it alone.
-Our Massachusetts OUI attorneys are experienced in handling these cases and can help you protect your rights and obtain the best possible outcome.
+Our Massachusetts OUI lawyers are experienced in handling these cases and can help you protect your rights and obtain the best possible outcome.

-Generally, a DUI charge may involve a felony offense if the individual has had more than two prior DUI convictions in the past.
+Generally, a OUI/DUI charge may involve a felony offense if the individual has had more than two prior DUI convictions in the past.
 Because Massachusetts has a lifetime look-back, a judge may look at any part of an individual’s criminal record to consider prior DUI convictions, no matter how many years ago the conviction was.
 Each consecutive DUI conviction results in harsher penalties, including increased jail time, heavier fines, and longer license suspension.
 Three or more consecutive DUI charges may become a felony, even if no accidents or injuries were involved.

 The outcome was what I was hoping for and could not be more pleased.